 - How do I take the orientation for my IVC class?

 - On the first day of class, students are given a short orientation to IVC.
 This includes training students to use the system, how to send and receive course materials, and what to do if a problem occurs.

 - How do I get the class handouts and other materials?

 - Course materials are delivered to IVC sites either electronically or through the PCC inter-campus mail department.
 During orientation, students are given specific directions where to pick up incoming and drop off outgoing mail.
 Fax machines are also available at all locations.

 - How do I turn in my homework or other assignments?

-- Each site has established a system for students to send materials to their instructor through the PCC inter-campus mail department, online, or via fax.
+- Each site has established a system for students to send materials to their instructor through the PCC inter-campus mail or online.
 This information is given out during the orientation on the first day of class.

 - Are there services for students with disabilities?